babukamal/babukamal/README.md

 </h1>
 <hr>
 <h3>
 I write drivers for popular MCUs and do Electronics porjects on weekends.
-If you'd like to colaborate or hire me for a project, just shoot an email at kamal.gangwar@outlook.com
+If you'd like to colaborate, just shoot an email at kamal.gangwar@outlook.com
 </h3>